Anxiety and Stress

 Acupuncture and anxiety

-According to the most up to date evidence, acupuncture is an effective therapy for anxiety.
+According to the most up-to-date evidence, acupuncture is an effective therapy for anxiety.
 A more recent systematic review published in 2018 found that all 13 included studies “reported there is good scientific evidence encouraging acupuncture therapy to treat anxiety disorders as it yields effective outcomes, with fewer side effects than conventional treatment.
 Three of these studies used pharmaceuticals as controls.

 For more information about anxiety and acupuncture click here.